once-human/via-commuter/README.md

 # via-commuter
-A Flutter-based mobile application enabling commuters to seamlessly schedule, manage, and track rides with ease and flexibility.
+A flutter-based mobile application enabling commuters to schedule, manage, and track rides with ease and flexibility.